 In 2013, FANTA established the Uganda Nutrition Fellowship (UNF), an update of the successful nutrition internship program FANTA pioneered in Uganda in 2010.
-The UNF places recent graduates in nutrition with host organizations where they are provided with a unique mix of work experience, professional development, and mentorship in order to promote skill-building in leadership, teamwork, communication, and nutrition technical topics.
-Through these activities, UNF aims to develop skilled nutrition leaders while also providing host organizations with highly motivated, well-qualified young professionals to support their nutrition work.
+The UNF placed recent graduates in nutrition with host organizations where they were provided with a unique mix of work experience, professional development, and mentorship in order to promote skill-building in leadership, teamwork, communication, and nutrition technical topics.
+Through these activities, UNF aimed to develop skilled nutrition leaders while also providing host organizations with highly motivated, well-qualified young professionals to support their nutrition work.

-The UNF, in its second cycle, has placed 12 Fellows in nine host organizations and government agencies.
-The Fellows are multi-talented, dedicated, and self-driven individuals with diverse skills.
-Working with their host organizations, Fellows engage in a wide variety of activities, including nutrition assessment, counseling, and treatment as well as policy development, advocacy, and behavior change communication with key target audiences.
-In addition, they learn about various nutrition initiatives and have access to networking opportunities and online courses.
+FANTA implemented two cycles of the Fellowship from 2013–2016.
+Working with their host organizations, Fellows engaged in a wide variety of activities, including nutrition assessment, counseling, and support as well as policy development, advocacy, and behavior change communication with key target audiences.
+In addition, they learned about various nutrition initiatives and had access to networking opportunities and online courses.

-Throughout the program, FANTA staff support the Fellows through an orientation, mentorship, site visits, team-building retreats, and a series of professional development workshops.
-Fellows also receive mentorship, supervision, and career support from staff at their host organizations.
-Through this experience, Fellows are expected to develop strong skills in communication, writing, accountability, and leadership, as well as program design and implementation, coordination, advocacy, monitoring, evaluation, and reporting.
+Throughout the program, FANTA staff supported the Fellows through an orientation, mentorship, site visits, team-building retreats, and a series of professional development workshops.
+Fellows also received mentorship, supervision, and career support from staff at their host organizations.
+Through this experience, Fellows developed strong skills in communication, writing, accountability, and leadership, as well as program design and implementation, coordination, advocacy, monitoring, evaluation, and reporting.